commercetools/commercetools-api-reference/API-GUIDELINE.md

 It's important to avoid unexpected behavior.
 So for instance use GET to retrieve data and not to delete content!

-##Properties/Payload
+## Properties/Payload
 Clients interact with a service by exchanging representations of resources.

-An example, how it's right now the Cart payload:
+An example of the Cart payload:

     {
        "type": "Cart",